 These ads will align with all media options, including radio, TV, video, display ads, social media, email and SMS.

-Presidents Day is a national holiday.
-Many advertisers, especially car dealerships, use it as time for a big sale or promotion.
+Presidents Day is a national holiday, with many businesses closed, including government.
+Some advertisers, especially car dealerships and furniture stores, use it as time for a big sale or promotion.
 As a result, you’ll likely see a lot of repeat ad buys for this holiday.
 If they’ve only advertised in specific channels before, advise them to combine broadcast and digital for a greater impact.

 Advertisers that will want to participate are bars, clubs and restaurants.
-They may be throwing an event with all the visuals we’ve come to expect on Mardi Gras, as well as adding special drinks and food to their menu.
+They may be throwing a party with all the visuals we’ve come to expect on Mardi Gras and adding special drinks and food to their menu.

 In positioning these ads, the demographic they want to attract likely skews young, especially in college towns.
-So, you’ll need to go where they are, which is social media and via OTT.
-Target ads based on demographics when possible to get the best response for your advertisers.
+So, you’ll need to go where they are: social media and via OTT.
+Target ads based on demographics, when possible, to get the best response for your advertisers.

 St. Patrick’s Day (March 17)